jmutchek/homebrewery/our-game.md

 ### The Identify Spell
 The Identify spell grants the caster a vision of the last time the item was used.
 This vision usually reveals one of the item’s abilities.
 Requirements for attunement are revealed but the item may have other properties that remain unknown.

+### Casting Rituals
+While casting a ritual, the caster must remain stationary for the duration of the ritual or effect.

 ```
 ```

-### Party Skill Checks & Aid
+### Skill Checks
 Skill checks can only be rolled once for the party unless some significant change is introduced in the approach to the task.
-Only characters with proficiency in a skill can make a check or aid an ally in their skill check (which provides advantage on the ally's roll).
+Only characters with proficiency in a skill can aid an ally in their skill check (which provides advantage on the ally's roll).

+### Skill Challenges
+During skill challenges, each party member can select any skill to use on their turn.
+The same skill cannot be used by two consecutive players or by the same player on consecutive turns.
+The DM will set a DC for each check based on the suitability of the skill to the challenge and on the use described by the player.
+The DC for some types of check (e.g. a stealth check) may be set based on an opponent's passive skill (e.g. passive perception).
+Skill checks cannot be used against other party members (e.g. persuasion, deception, or athletics cannot be used to influence another player's story).

 ### Haggling Check
 Vendors in some cultures or locations may be open to haggling over the price of goods.
 All haggling will be settled with a contested skill check and not through role-playing.